The following is a list of resources for teacher candidates (and their faculty advisors) doing an UBC international CFE.

 c) Can a teacher candidate leave their practicum early to make their way to their CFE, and/or can they arrive back late from their CFE?

-There are only two circumstances that permit teacher candidates to leave early.
+Outside of these countries, there are also only two circumstances that permit teacher candidates to leave early.
 These are explained in the CFE Teacher Candidate Guide.
 Aside form the exceptions outlined in the CFE Teacher Candidate Guide, under no circumstances are teacher candidates permitted to plan return late to coursework immediately following their CFE.

 a) How much is Go Global’s International Learning Award, and how and when do teacher candidates receive it?